Southern Draw Cigars Firethorn | Cigar Reviews by the Katman

 The fruitiness gives the blend a nice balanced sweetness.
 There is a strong toast element.
 Sort of like a toasted butter bagel.
 A good bagel not a Pepperidge Farm bagel.
 I cannot find a single bagel in this town made correctly.
 Bagels should be very dense.
 NO sugar should be used.
 A good bagel should not be light and airy like a dinner roll.

 Chocolate and espresso enter.
 I’ve only had these cigars for a couple weeks and they were bound in cellophane because Miguel only received them a day before shipping them to me.
 Two weeks.
 And the Southern Draw Cigars Firethorn is kicking ass and taking names.
 This is New Breed blending at its best.
-Not like that pitiful Viaje Candy Cane I reviewed yesterday.

 The Southern Draw Cigars Firethorn is a premium blend.
 No doubt.
-I was also sent a few Southern Draw Cigars Kudzu sticks by Miguel.
-I just might review those tomorrow.

 5